Vorlonhomeworld/BBCL/10 Arithmetic.md

 to work.
 Common Lisp is exactly the same way, and in fact it's possible to close lists inside of another list, and we'll get into that a bit later, I promise!

 So far we've covered addition, subtraction,multiplication and division, and yes, we'll cover exponentials too!
-Common Lisp actually as two types of exponentials, believe it or not.
+Common Lisp actually has two types of exponentials, believe it or not.
 One of them is what you'd expect, where you get it to multiply a number times another number as many times as you've told it to do. *However* there's another type of exponential command, and I wanted to point this out to so that you didn't use it in error!
 The two Common Lisp exponential commands are **exp** and **expt**.
 They *definetly* **do not** work the same way.
 The **expt** command is the command you'd use for , say , working out 4 to the second power: